Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Still.
 It wasn’t safety.
 It merely *resembled* safety, relative to the Hunter-patrolled nightmare outside.

-*“Copy, SKY THANE.
-NAUGHTY CUB raiding the kitchen.”*
+*"Copy, SKY THANE.
+NAUGHTY CUB raiding the kitchen."*

 He scrambled outside onto the roof and surveyed the situation.
 SKY THANE - HMS *Myrmidon’s* Fleet Intelligence Center - were equipped with the very best cameras and sensors that human science could provide, but they were several light-seconds away.
 At those kinds of ranges, targeting became a tricky business.